 A Professional BBQ Magazine

-Issues rolled out focus on holiday meals like smoke-fried turkey, smoked cheese, and Thanksgiving sausage, along with general seasonal tips like BBQ 101 for the summer and specialties like pepper stout beef.
+Issues rolled out focus on holiday meals like smoke-fried turkey, smoked cheese, and holiday sausage, along with general seasonal tips like BBQ 101 for the summer and specialties like pepper stout beef.
 Issues like Issue #3, for example, featured an interview with Chef Chris Cosentino along with topics like Camping at Disney, Chili Champ Cindy Wilkins, and Lost Finale Parties.
 There are even ways to win VIP tickets to concerts like a meet and greet with famous country star Keith Urban.

 The magazine also provides gift suggestions, reviews, and supportive community events.
 Surprisingly, the magazine is completely free and entirely volunteer driven by generous writers and photographers.
 With over 20 issues provided, there's an endless supply of things to learn about when it comes to meat preparation and cooking, artisans in the culinary field, and great organizations like Operation BBQ Relief, which is a charity program that cooks thousands of meals when people have lost their homes and possessions.